ciscocmsdevnet/cms-outlook-add-in/README.md

   - Outlook on the web for Exchange 2016 or later
   - Outlook on the web for Exchange 2013
   - Outlook.com

+- Your CMS Infrastructure should be running web-bridge and users should be able to login to webapp
+- We currently do not support CMS web app running SSO based login.